Picking your perfect Christmas tree

 Here is what you need to consider when picking between a real Christmas tree vs a fake one.

-Realistic fake Christmas trees are abundant in 2018, and there are even contemporary alternatives that may better suit your choice of home décor.
+Realistic fake Christmas trees are abundant in 2018.
+There are even contemporary alternatives that may better suit your choice of home décor.
 However, one of the most cherished real Christmas tree benefits is the welcoming and authentic scent of fresh pine, which can’t be faked, even with a fragrant spray.

 Easily assembled and compact for storage, you can order an artificial tree online and pick it up from many high-street stores in a matter of moments.
 But do you know where to buy a real Christmas tree?
 They’re available at many home improvement stores and garden centres, or you can check with local Christmas tree farms and take a fun trip with the family to pick one out.